 Each organization has to build a decision process and identify the best tools that match their needs and fulfill their expectations.
 But change is coming whether companies are ready or not.
 It is always smarter to start a painless digital transition that respects your timeline rather than a forced change.

 Moreover, businesses should create strategies that focus on the workers’ best interests.
 Preparing your inspectors for the new digital normal should be an active part of the transformation.
 Most importantly, creating a culture in which the workers are united by technology and not feel replaced by it.

 Learning how to prepare your workers for remote inspections, how technology has advanced to support remote inspections, and how companies can equip the connected worker with the right solutions are topics we will discuss on the 25th of March webinar.
-Besides these important matters, we will also outline the challenges of on-site inspections and the current inspection methods' issues.
+Besides these important matters, we will also outline the challenges of on-site inspections and the issues generated by the current inspection methods.
 On a closing note, we will explore the gains and benefits of technology-based inspections and introduce new ways of working.

 Are you considering digitizing but you are still in doubt?
 Talk to a consultant to get an inspirational session that might help you fill the gap.